huyanh0720/Education-Project/README.md

 Dear trainers and everyone,

-This is Group 1’s GitHub on the first project of as FA Fresher by Minh (Duy-deliver) and Huy Anh ( Anh Huy Ha) .
-Our project topic for today is Evaluating class quality based on teachers, students, subject information and feedback.
+This is project of Anh Ha.
+My project topic is evaluating class quality based on teachers, students, subject information and feedback.

 The scenario: One very well-known education center X has one dataset of the students’ reviews.
 This company wants to analyze the class quality by student feedback based on their report card.